minio/docs/source/operations/network-encryption.rst

 .. cond:: windows

-   The MinIO Server validates the TLS certificate presented by each connecting client against the host system's trusted root certificate store.
+   The MinIO Server validates t]he TLS certificate presented by each connecting client against the host system's trusted root certificate store.

    You can place additional trusted Certificate Authority files in the following directory: